kennytro/order-manager/docs/config.md

 Through 'Google Cloud Platform' dashboard, the map API key should be restricted to only allowed in HTTP referers with certain domain.

+Make sure the project that has API keys is linked to a billing account, otherwise you will get "timeout" error when calling the APIs.

 |NAME|REQUIRED?|DEFAULT|DESCRIPTION|
 |----|---------|-------:|-----------|
 |RECAPTCHA_SITE_KEY|Y||ReCAPTCHA site key to enable bot detection on 'Contact Us' page.|